-All students completing the non-thesis option of master's degree programs (except MBA, CSD) must submit a copy of the final paper/final research project (electronically) to the Office of Graduate Studies (for more information see: final paper/final research project submission criteria on the Graduate School website).
+All students completing the non-thesis option of master's degree programs (except MBA, CSD) must submit a copy of the final paper/final research project and the Master's Report Submission Form (electronically) to the Office of Graduate Studies (for more information see: final paper/final research project submission criteria on the Graduate School website).
 All papers submitted to the Graduate School must be received in a timely manner before the end of the semester in which the student seeks to complete the degree program.